Domenico-Esposito/ros-rover-with-claw/README.md

 ![Printed objects](./docs/img/printed.jpg "Printed objects")

 ## Connections
 I have used the tool called [Fritzing](https://fritzing.org) for design the rover’s connections.
-In the design is not present the Pi Camera, because Friting doesn’t support this type of connection.
+In the design is not present the Pi Camera, because Fritzing doesn’t support this type of connection.

 ![Printed objects](./docs/img/fritzing.jpg "Printed objects")